Docs

 userId, userEmail, userName, and teamName will populate the sessions UI with the corresponding values, but can be omitted.
 Any other additional values can be specified and used to search for events.

-import { setTraceAttributes } from '@hyperdx/node-opentelemetry';
+import * as HyperDX from '@hyperdx/node-opentelemetry';

 app.use((req, res, next) => {